conan-io/conan-io.github.io/_posts/2020-02-11-New-conan-release-1-22.markdown

 Now we are releasing a new download cache that can be concurrently used by several Conan instances using different `CONAN_USER_HOME` folders.
-This cache can be shared between different simultaneous CI jobs, so if the files were previously downloaded, they could be reused from the cache without the need to download them again.
+This cache can be shared between different simultaneous CI jobs, so if the files were previously downloaded, they will be reused from the cache without the need to download them again.

 If you want to test this feature you have to set the appropriate configuration in the *conan.conf* file.